reset42/Go4-HP-90EPC/README.md

 - A closed “end‑user product”

 If you own a similar multimeter: **fork it and adapt the decoder**.
+If you are a device manufacturer and want to collaborate or provide test hardware, feel free to get in touch.
 ---

 ## Highlights